Tulsi Gabbard Blasts Donald Trump, Calls For ‘No War With Iran’

 “He has put us in a state of war with Iran and seriously escalated this tat for tat conflict, pushing us deeper into an endless quagmire.
 So the question is: What’s the end goal?
 What are we trying to achieve here?”

-In a tweet Sunday morning, Gabbard called for the United States to remove itself from Iraq and Syria, claiming that this path forward is the only one that will prevent war with Iran.
+In a tweet on Sunday morning, Gabbard called for the United States to remove itself from Iraq and Syria, claiming that this path forward is the only one that will prevent war with Iran.
 Earlier, on Saturday, the 38-year-old congresswoman asked how many more American lives and U.S. dollars will be wasted before the country leaves Iran.
 She called Trump’s policies “short-sighted” and accused him of damaging U.S. national security.

 Per The New York Post, Gabbard is also selling t-shirts that read “NO WAR WITH IRAN” on her campaign website.